Discrete Poisson hardcore 1D model and reinfections: Introduction

 \section{\bf Introduction}

+The main general result of this paper is the definition and calculation of a new Poisson-type distribution for sequences of non-overlapping subsegments of lengths $\{L_1,\cdots,L_s\}$ in a segment of length $N$.
+Equivalently, this distribution is for Young diagrams of order $\le N$ with the the row lengths $\{L_i\}$.
+This is related to the interlacing sequences due to Kerov and others, a starting point for many far-reaching applications: Jack-Whittaker-Macdonald functions and the corresponding stochastic point processes.
+From this perspective, we assume that the distances between the points are $\ge L_i$.

+The creation of these segments is governed by a discrete variant of the time-ordered Mat\'{e}rn II process in 1D.
+We assume that that $\lim_{N\to \infty} L_i/N=\nu_i>0$ in the quasi-classical limit, so the edge effects are significant.
+Taking the limit required a procedure which seems new even for one $L$, as well as the resulting formulas.

+A variant is the probability distribution for random walks with the steps $\pm 1$ at the points satisfying the Poisson $\al$-distribution or our truncated one.
+In the simplest case, we arrive at $\{e^{-\al}I_r(\al), -\infty\! <\! r\! <\! \infty\}$ for the Bessel $I$-functions, which provides a probabilistic interpretation of the properties of $I$-functions.
+The restriction of this approach to Catalan (non-negative) paths is considered.

+0.2cm An immediate application of our truncated Poisson distribution is to modeling reinfections in epidemics, aimed at the Covid-19 pandemic.
+Combinatorially, segments of one or several different lengths are protective immunity intervals; they are placed in a bigger segment, the epidemic cycle.
+Practically, no greater than 2-3 different strains can be present simultaneously.
+The case of 1 strain (when $s=1$) is the key.

-Modeling reinfections and recurrences of diseases is an obvious challenge, but this was of limited importance for the epidemics before Covid-19.
-Generally, the {\sf Poisson distribution} is expected here if the immunity and the duration of disease are disregarded.
-However, {\sf immunity} is absolutely the key for reinfections.
-For instance, reinfections are rare for short-term or seasonal epidemics (under the same strain) exactly because the period of natural immunity or that due to vaccinations is quite comparable with the duration of the cycle.
-There were not many papers on modeling reinfections.
-See e.g. \cite{ADDP}, which was SIR-based.
-We note that SIR-type modeling generally proved to be insufficient for Covid-19; see \cite{ChB, ChM}.
-0.2cm
+0.2cm Reinfections were relatively rare before Covid-19 (during 1 cycle).
+The Poisson distribution can be expected if the immunity and the duration of the disease are disregarded.
+However, immunity is the key here.
+There were not many papers on modeling reinfections; see e.g. \cite{ADDP}, which was SIR-based.
+We mention that the SIR-models proved to be not applicable to Covid-19; see \cite{ChB, ChM}.
+0.2cm \vfil